Joanne Segal Brandford: Basketry as art

 Barbara Goldberg, Professor of Fiber Arts at the University of Massachusetts Dartmouth, describes Brandford's works using three categories: the early works, nets, and baskets.
 Goldberg's article "Joanne Segal Brandford" was presented to The Textile Society of America's Symposium in 2004.
 During the 2014 Symposium proceedings, both Catherine Hunter and Jo Stealey spoke about the impact that Brandford had on textile arts.

 Throughout her career, Brandford taught and studied various aspects of the fiber arts at a variety of different institutions and conferences.
 Brandford also curated, annotated, researched, and catalogued many notable textile and fiber arts collections.
 Her research and curation allowed Brandford to become an expert in ancient textiles and working techniques, simultaneously, basketry emerged as a special interest for research and her artwork.
 Brandford based her nets and baskets on ethnographic research that she conducted.
 In the catalog for The North American Basket, 1790-1976, she wrote that the purpose of the exhibit was to document and explore traditional and contemporary basketry that "basketry as art is our main focus."

+In 1993, Brandford presented her basketry studies and artwork in a lecture and an artist statement for the catalogue BASKETS: Redefining Volume and Meaning at the University of Hawaii Art Gallery.

+Baskets are often linked to domesticity and smallness, the implication being that these qualities preclude significant artwork.
+I could counter with basket-shrines made for ritual, or I could point to house-sized baskets (used, indeed, as houses), and so I could ‘elevate’ baskets with religious significance or architectural scale.
+But all such uses/meanings refer to our humanity, and consequently ourselves and to our families, to life and to death.
+What can be more meaningful for an artist working in fiber, than to honor the basket, with its myriad human associations.